khizerkamal/khizerkamal/README.md

 ### Hi, I'm Khizer Kamal
 A passionate self-taught full stack developer
 <img align="right" alt="GIF" src="code.gif" width="500" height="320" />
-- 🔭 I’m currently working as an ###Associate Software Engineer at Kodexo Labs.
+- 🔭 I’m currently working as an Associate Software Engineer at Kodexo Labs.
 - 👯 I’m looking to collaborate with other developers
-- ⚡ 2022 Goals: Web3
+- ⚡ 2023 Goals: Golang and Microservices
 - 💬 ask me about anything, i am happy to help
 - 💼 any freelance work? do reach, email :)